sakana28/MA_notebook/draft test.md

 In Direct Register mode, a single configuration of the control registers allows access to only one contiguous physical memory block.
 In Scatter/Gather mode, basic transfer parameters (e.g., start address, length, packet information, etc.) are stored in memory as buffer description words (BDs).
 The DMA controller loads BDs via a dedicated M_AXI_SG port, and the BDs are chained in a linked list.
 Based on the information in the BDs, the DMA is able to access multiple non-contiguous memory space in a single task, generating only one interrupt at the end.
 This process effectively offloads data movement tasks from the CPU.

-In this work, the DMA controller works in Direct Register mode since the data from text files is stored in a contiguous memory block.
+In this system, the DMA controller works in Direct Register mode since the data from text files is stored in a contiguous memory block.

-在配置IP核width of buffer length register时要注意，长度决定了传输长度的上限。
+The AXI DMA IP's configuration wizard is displayed in figure X. The maximum transfer size per task is determined by the "width of buffer length register" parameter.
+In this work, vibration signals on one axis consist of 10,000 samples.
+Therefore, three 16-bit samples in three directions result in a transfer length of 60,000 bytes.
+Hence, the parameter is set to at least 16 bits to allow a maximum transfer size of 2$^16$ = 65,536 bytes.

 ### Custom I2C Slave IP Core
 #### Block diagramm